DavidRagone/reading_list/getting_started_with_twitter_flight.md

+# Getting Started with Twitter Flight, Tom Hamshere

-# Chapter 1 - What is Flight?
+## Chapter 1 - What is Flight?

 * piggybacks DOM to provide app structure
 * utilize DOM events to act as interface between (its) components